esbuild-kit/cjs-loader/README.md

 - `jsxFragmentFactory`

 #### Custom `tsconfig.json` path
-By default, `tsconfig.json` in the current working directory will be detected.
+By default, `tsconfig.json` will be detected from the current working directory.

 To set a custom path, use the `ESBK_TSCONFIG_PATH` environment variable: